 Maryanna Arsenault, Retired Non-Profit Executive, Wells Maine.
-Mrs. Arsenault is a “York County Elected Director” and she currently serves as EDC’s Vice President.
+Mrs. Arsenault is a “York County Elected Director” and she currently serves as EDC’s Secretary.
 She has a graduate degree in public administration from Clark University and a baccalaureate degree in social work from Temple University.
 In addition to her activities with EDC, Mrs. Arsenault has served on the boards of the York County Community College Foundation and Home Care Alliance of Maine.
 She is also an active member of the Visiting Nurse Associations of America Legislative Committee.

 Chuck Bates, Manager, Staff Development, General Dynamics, Inc., Saco, Maine.
 Mr. Bates serves on the Board as a “Saco Elected Director.”
 Mr. Bates has been in the field of employee education and development for 30 years, developing, coordinating and delivering educational programs.
 He has worked within the Community College System as a Dean of Business and Industry, and as an Educational and Organizational Development Consultant.
 He has served on the State Board of Education’s Professional Development Committee, Maine Science and Technology Foundation and the Maine Composite Alliance.
 He has served on the board of governors for the Maine Space Grant Consortium and Governor Baldacci’s educational development committee for development of entrepreneurship programs in the State of Maine.
 In addition, Mr. Bates has served on the Executive Board of Biddeford-Saco Chamber of Commerce, University of New England College of Art and Science Advisory Board, Board of Directors for York County Community College Foundation Board, Central Maine Community College advisory board, Maine Manufacturing Association Education Committee, Board of Directors for PeoplesChoice Credit Union and the Association Board of Trustee for the Dyer Library/Saco Museum.